python/cpython/Doc/tutorial/datastructures.rst

-   The optional arguments *start* and *end* are interpreted as in the slice notation and are used to limit the search to a particular subsequence of *x*.
+   The optional arguments *start* and *end* are interpreted as in the slice notation and are used to limit the search to a particular subsequence of the list.
 The returned index is computed relative to the beginning of the full sequence rather than the *start* argument.